 A home gym, like buying a car outright, is now yours to keep forever.
 However, a home gym doesn’t depreciate as quickly as a car (if bought following our suggestions,) and never has to be upgraded unless you simply want to.
-You can literally keep your home gym equipment until you pass away and give it to your children or your children’s children.
+You can literally keep your best home gym equipment until you pass away and give it to your children or your children’s children.
 Powder-coated steel lasts that long and unlike technology, is never out of date.
 A home gym is also much cheaper over its life-span versus a gym membership.
 We’ll get into more of the nitty-gritty numbers in the next section, but a majority of home gyms could end up being cheaper for their owner in less than three years versus the cost of a commercial gym membership.

 The last thing that everyone reading this could benefit from is more health.
 More health will likely equal more time alive and therefore can mean more money made.
 Regardless of this, health is what all of you reading this are striving for.
 You want better physical and mental health, both of these can be achieved by a home gym in a way a commercial gym cannot facilitate.
 Think about the way you use a commercial gym, you go for an hour a few times a week and that’s it.
 A home gym is always there.
 Always available to be used.
 And always taunting you to get better.

 Not only will a home gym allow you to work out more frequently, but it will also allow you to be closer to your kitchen, which will allow you to eat better.
 Rather than driving by dozens of fast-food restaurants on your way home from the gym, you can simply walk a few feet to your kitchen and cook up a healthy post-workout meal whenever you please.

 A home gym could truly be one of the best investments you make for your health, wealth, and happiness.